Are Metrics Enough? Guidelines for Communicating and Visualizing Predictive Models to Subject Matter Experts: Guidelines for Communicating Model Performance

 \begin{itemize}[leftmargin=*,topsep=4pt, partopsep=0pt,itemsep=3pt,parsep=2pt,label={}]

-\item \hlgnine{G1}: {\textbf{Provide context for performance by annotating plots with stories.} Each annotation serves to decode the intended message of the visualization, beyond the visualized data and provided legend.
+\item \hlgnine{G1}: {\textbf{Provide context for a model's performance by annotating plots with clear stories.} Each annotation serves to decode the intended message of the visualization, beyond the visualized data and legend.
+Providing a clearcut story in the presentation of a model gives the data scientist more control over the message being communicated, and makes that message more palatable to the SME (\textbf{C2, C6}).
+Annotating visualizations that showcase individual data instances also provides the opportunity to highlight illustrative, concrete examples (\textbf{C7}).
 By guiding the audience through sensible conclusions on a provided visualization, an SME could more quickly arrive at new conclusions with the same visualization, improving visualization literacy\cite{borner2019data} over time.
-Use\cite{wang2019designing} for guidance on audience-based AI/ML annotations, and \cite{segel2010narrative} for constructing narratives. }
+That said, building stories from model performance is a nontrivial task and an active area of research; we point to existing work for more in-depth guidance on audience-based AI/ML narratives\cite{wang2019designing, segel2010narrative}. }

-\item \hlgnine{G2}: {\textbf{For any chart that communicates a model's performance, provide a range of comparisons.} SMEs found that assessing the results of a predictive model's performance is easier if it is compared against their current practices, in addition to an interpretable naive baseline model.
-If possible, an oracle or perfect model can also be used for comparison (or otherwise ground truth).}
+\item \hlgnine{G2}: {\textbf{For any chart that communicates a model's performance, provide a range of comparisons.} Providing a comparison helps focus the message of a presentation (\textbf{C2}), in particular on how the model might improve their current practices (\textbf{C3, C7}).
+It also helps define what qualifies as ``good" and ``bad" performance (\textbf{C5}).
+In our study, SMEs found that assessing the results of a predictive model's performance is easier if it is compared against their current practices, in addition to an interpretable naive baseline model.
+If possible, an oracle, perfect model (or otherwise ground truth) can also be used for comparison. }

-\item \hlgnine{G3}: {\textbf{Visually explain the significance of aggregated metrics.} Global metrics such as explained variance or mean absolute error can seem abstract and removed from the use case.
-Showing metrics in visual context can help ground them; for example, visualizing the enveloping ellipse in a correlation scatterplot can give a proxy for the correlation between predicted and actual values.}
+\item \hlgnine{G3}: {\textbf{Visually explain the significance of aggregated metrics.} Global metrics such as explained variance or mean absolute error can seem abstract and removed from the use case (\textbf{C1}).
+By sharing a visual medium, data scientists and SMEs can use it as a common language to discuss the significance of the metrics of a model.
+Showing metrics in visual context can help ground them; for example, visualizing the enveloping ellipse in a correlation scatterplot can give a proxy for the correlation between predicted and actual values.
+Whenever possible, showing how individual instances relate to the aggregated metric can help connect an SME's understanding of \textit{items} of data with the metric calculated on the full \textit{set} of data, which partially addresses the need for illustrative examples (\textbf{C7}). }

 \end{itemize}